schulle4u/yellow-extensions-schulle4u/private/README.md

 Use `password: your password` and `template: private` in your page settings.

 **Note**: Please use this plugin with caution.
 It doesn't protect any page data from being parsed by other plugins, it just hides the content behind a very basic password form in the output template.
 You can use some page settings to minimize data leaks, see example below.
 For real secrets you should consider a more secure solution.

+## How to configure private plugin

+The following settings can be configured in file `system/config/config.ini`:

+`PrivateVisible` = Show private pages in navigation and search results (default: 0)

 ## Example